-If you are considering submitting an application to Providence College, the regular decision application deadline is January 15 and the application fee costs $65.
+If you want to apply to Providence College, the regular decision application deadline is January 15 and the application fee is $65.

 |Mean Unweighted GPA||3.5|